commercelayer/commercelayer-js-sdk/README.md

   const newSku = await Sku.create(attributes)
 ```

-Check our API reference for more information on how to [create a SKU](https://docs.commercelayer.io/api/resources/skus/create_sku).
+Check our API reference for more information on how to [create an SKU](https://docs.commercelayer.io/api/resources/skus/create_sku).

 ## Retrieve